madmike200590/evolog-thesis/evolog-specification.md

 For every Evolog Program `P` and answer set `A`, the following must be clearly defined:
 - D1: Which actions were executed by the program?
 - D2: For every individual action `act`, what led to the action being executed, i.e. of which rule body is `act` a consequence?

 Combining D1 and D2 it follows that
-- D3: for actions that depend on other actions, it is clearly visible in which sequence they were executed.
+- D3: for actions that depend on other actions, it is clearly visible in which sequence they were executed, i.e. the respective execution sequence can be unambiguously reconstructed using the answer set and program('s dependency graph).

 Furthermore,
 - D4: all state changes effected on the outside world by execution of `P` are reflected in each answer set (as results of actions)

-#### Applicability of action rules

-In order to guarantee D1 and D4, for every (ground) action rule `R_a` that fires, it must hold that the corresponding ground instance of `head(R_a)` is part of *every answer set*.
-Implementations may further restrict this in order to ensure static verifiability of the condidtion (e.g. by restricting action rules to  the stratified part, i.e. common base program of a program).

 #### Expansion of action rules